ygalsk/42LogIn_TypeScript/README.md

-im# 42 OAuth Authentication System
+# 42 OAuth Authentication System

 ## Overview
 This project implements a secure authentication system using 42's OAuth service.
 It provides a simple and efficient way to authenticate users through their 42 accounts, built with Express.js and TypeScript.